 How Visual Schedules Help Special Needs Children

-We use many tools to keep our days organized, from our old-school notebooks to our online calendars.
+We use many tools to organize our days, from old-school notebooks to online calendars.
 They’re so handy for adults.
 Why wouldn’t we give our kids the same types of tools to organize their days?
 It turns out that children benefit from scheduling tools, too.
 But theirs look a little bit different.

 How Visual Schedules Help Children With Special Needs